 Quick Links To Information In This Post

 So what is Cadbury World and why should you go?

-The Cadbury World experience is made up of a number of elements that all contribute to making a rather fun day out.
+The Cadbury World experience is a chocolate themed tourist attraction at the famous Bournville Cadbury chocolate factory in Birmingham.
+It is made up of a number of elements that all contribute to making a rather fun day out.

 Sure, a lot of the outing is aimed at the kiddies, and yes I did take kiddies on my two visits within a week (all part and parcel of moving within a mile of Cadbury World and having much younger sisters!) but it is thoroughly enjoyable for adults.

 To begin the visit you arrive right in the centre of Bournville at the factory that was, and still is, at the centre of this city-village.
 Bournville, has a gorgeous quaint Victorian village vibe – the house are pretty cottages with even prettier gardens, there are cricket grounds, bowling greens, boating lakes and lovely little village green.

 Once inside the Cadbury area you enter Cadbury World armed with your timed ticket (I highly recommend getting the earliest opening ticket as it can get busy, especially during school holidays) you are handed an armful of chocolate to tide you over during your walk around the attraction.
 Chocolate for breakfast certainly helps start the day with a buzz!